GDD 2

 About

 Game Design and Development 2 is an in-depth course about Game Development.
 It covers selected topics such as AI in Games, the Game Design Process, Game Assets and Photogrammetry, Procedural Content Generation, Data Analytics, and more.
-We recommend attending Game Design and Development 1 before this course.
+We strongly advise attending Game Design and Development 1 before this course.

-The course consists of interactive presentations, guest lectures, individual assignments, and a group assignment where you design and implement your own game.
+The course consists of interactive presentations, guest lectures, and a group assignment where you design and implement your own game.

 This semester, most of the theoretical lectures will be held on-site in the i11 lecture hall.
 There is no mandatory attendance except for the course introduction lecture, tutoring interviews, and presentations.